andrewKOwong/mixedconclusions/content/blog/boardgames_part_one.md

 ```
 {{< n >}}

 These extraction methods use a number of private methods to extract each data field from the various subtags of each `<item>`.
-Potentially, some of these could have been extracted using a generic method, but I wrote individual methods just to keep things decoupled, and as the the number of fields wasn't prohibitively large, and this allowed me to tweak individual extractor method behaviour without hard commitments.
+Potentially, some of these fields could have been extracted using a generic method, but since the number of fields wasn't prohibitively large, I wrote individual methods to keep things decoupled.

 For example, below is a series of methods that gets integer-like fields: